Learn how to talk to your kids about safe online behavior and keeping their digital reputation positive.

-Cyberbulling and online harassment is nothing to take lightly, the damage an offender can cause a victim can last a life time.
-Online behaviour is taken very seriously and we have compiled a short list of resources dealing specifically with cyberbullying to empower adults and children alike through difficult talks and situations.
+Cyberbullying and online harassment is nothing to take lightly, the damage an offender can cause a victim can last a life time.
+Online behavior is taken very seriously and we have compiled a short list of resources dealing specifically with cyberbullying to empower adults and children alike through difficult talks and situations.

 Comcast offers the latest technology and education to help parents prevent and respond to cyberbullying:

 According to the US Computer Emergency Readiness Team (US-CERT), cyberbullying is about using technology to harass or bully someone else.
 The Cyberbullying Research Center in "2016 Cyberbullying Data" defined it as when someone repeatedly and intentionally harasses, mistreats, or makes fun of another person online or while using cell phones or other electronic devices.
 You might think bullying has to be physical intimidation or harassment by postal mail or phone.
 But some people use computers, cell phones, and PDAs to abuse others through email, instant messaging, web pages, and digital photos.

 Cyberbullying can take on many forms.
 Often, cyberbullies will adopt more than one tactic to harass a child.

 Cyberbullying can have serious long-term effects for the person being picked on as well as the person doing the harassment.
 It's important to teach children that the Internet is not anonymous, and everything posted online leaves a permanent digital footprint, traceable by law enforcement, educational institutions and future employers.